-Courses existing in the master course outline developed through the College's Curriculum Committee process and in effect at the close of the 2013-14 Spring Term shall serve as the assignment of WLU value for each course for the duration of the term of this agreement.
-Courses added or amended or revised during the duration of this agreement through the College's Curriculum Approval Process shall use the partial points outline where applicable (see Appendix E).
+Courses existing in the master course outline developed through the College's Curriculum Committee process and in effect at the close of the 2015-16 Spring Term shall serve as the assignment of WLU value for each course for the duration of the term of this agreement.
+Courses may be added or amended or revised during the duration of this agreement through the College's Curriculum Approval Process.